 |Public debt* (% GDP)||41.1||44.3||47.6||50.8|

-*Including central and local debt (excl. financing vehicles)
+Including central and local government debt (excl. financing vehicles)

-- Sovereign risk contained: public debt mainly domestic and denominated in local currency
+- Sovereign risk contained as public debt remains mainly domestic and denominated in local currency

 - Government’s strategy is ambiguous on arbitrating between reform and growth

 - Ageing population and gradual depletion of cheap labour pool